3meters/scrub/Readme.md

 val.o2.o1 = {n2: 100}
 err = scrub(val, spec, {strict: true}) // err is Error because spec.o2.o1 does not allow properties other than n1
 ```
+## Production Use
+3meters uses the current public version of the master branch of this module as a core component of its live production services.
 ## Contributing
 Contributions welcome.
 ## Copyright